 Jesus Christ and Salvation

 Jesus is our "Immanuel" — He is God-with-us.
 The coming of Jesus Christ to earth was God's "Yes!" to mankind.
 He preached repentence, healed the sick, restored sight to the blind, and lived among the downcast of the world.
 He became incarnate through the virgin Mary and became man for our sake and for our salvation.
 Jesus is the eternal second person of the Trinity, God the Son, the Son of the Father.
 By becoming man, the eternal Son of God has brought the life of God into the existence of man.
 God in Jesus Christ has enacted salvation for us by living as a man in perfect obedience to the Father.
-Jesus suffered crucifixion and was obedient unto death so that he could put sinful flesh to death in his own body.
+Jesus suffered crucifixion and was obedient unto death in order that he could be our substitute for the punishment we justly deserve.
+In doing so, he put sinful flesh to death in his own body.
 He was buried in a tomb and on the third day he was raised from the dead by the power of the Holy Spirit, victorious over sin and death.

-The resurrection opened up the life of God to all of humanity.
+The resurrection opened up the life of God to anyone who would believe in Him.
 Now Jesus has ascended into heaven and sits at the right hand of God the Father, where he lives to intercede for us on our behalf.
 In Christ, salvation is offered to us by grace, through faith.
-Our salvation is entirely the work of God’s free grace, when he looks upon us with compassion, lifts us up from our sin and devastation, and restores us to life.
-God saves everyone who comes to faith in Jesus by the power of the Holy Spirit, and promises to us life, true happiness, freedom from the devil's tyranny, and everlasting peace as we wait in joyful hope for the return of our Lord Jesus to judge and restore all things to the way they were originally supposed to be.
+Our salvation is entirely the work of God’s free grace.
+He looks upon us with compassion, lifts us up from our sin and devastation, and restores us to life.
+God saves everyone who comes to faith in Jesus by the power of the Holy Spirit, and he promises to us life, true happiness, freedom from condemnation and the devil's tyranny, and everlasting peace as we wait in joyful hope for the return of our Lord Jesus.
+When he comes he will judge all things and restore everything to the way they were originally meant to be.
 While we wait, God has given us His promised Holy Spirit.

 God sends his Holy Spirit to draw us to his Son, Jesus Christ.
 The Holy Spirit works to bring faith, hope, and love to the world through the Church.
 He unites men and women everywhere to our Lord and Savior Jesus Christ and to each other; the Spirit of God lives in all believers in Christ.
 The Holy Spirit is the One by Whom Jesus Christ became incarnate: the One born of the Spirit.
 The birth of Jesus is then our second birth in which we participate.
 To receive the Holy Spirit is to apprehend Jesus Christ by faith.
 The Holy Spirit is the gift of the Father and the Son.
 He lives in us so that God's kingdom will spread through us.